 RULAC: Rule of Law in Armed Conflicts

 RULAC is still under development and new entries continue to be added.
-The conflicts currently included in RULAC are those that have emerged since 2011 and are still ongoing.
+The scope of RULAC is currently limited to those conflicts that have emerged since 2011 and are still ongoing.
 Information on conflicts that started before 2011, including their classification, can be found on the old RULAC website.

 RULAC is an initiative of the Geneva Academy of International Humanitarian Law and Human Rights.